modql/spec-joql/README.md

 }
 ```

-The json-rpc response will look like this
+The json-rpc response will look like this:

 ```js
 {